Where do you draw your inspiration from?

 If you choose to travel with me – or go anywhere with me, for that matter – you know I have a curious mind.
 I photograph everything that strikes my fancy and brings me joy.
 I take jaunts into cool little shops because you never know what you’ll find.
 I seek out local businesses and artisans in every genre.

-One of the beautiful byproducts of these escapade is the immense amount of inspiration I derive, not to mention the incredible products I’m introduced to.
+One of the beautiful byproducts of these escapades is the immense amount of inspiration I derive, not to mention the incredible products I’m introduced to.
 I am forever on the hunt for new and different.
 For unique and interesting.
 For curating environments unlike any other.

 Because we believe your environment creates the backdrop